What is SEO?

 So before we begin, SEO means Search Engine Optimisation.
 This means creating and designing digital content to rank highly in search engine results pages (SERPs).
 For example, if you want to become a valuable resource for cybersecurity, ensuring your cybersecurity videos, web pages and blogs have the right terms people are searching for will increase their chances of being seen.

 Unlike Google, which uses backlinks and other factors to evaluate rank, YouTube SEO requires optimising your channel, playlists, metadata, descriptions, and videos.
 You can optimise your videos for search both within and outside of YouTube.

-When I worked in-house for a global cybersecurity company, I launched a YouTube channel from scratch and obtained around 45k views on videos within six months.
+When I worked in-house for a global cybersecurity company, I launched a YouTube channel from scratch and obtained 45k views on many videos within the first few months.

 Google owns YouTube and it’s essentially another huge search engine.
 Navigating the site primarily comes from using the search bar.
-So a great way to get more eyes on your content is by creating results for the types of things users are searching for.
+So, a great way to get more eyes on your content is by creating results for the types of things users search for.

 You can find this information by simply typing in your topic to the search bar and seeing what suggestions come up.
 So if I wanted to create a video on content marketing, I can do a quick search and below are the top search results.

 You can use this to